 There is a long history of water quality monitoring in the Lake, with various agencies involved at differing times.
-Wollongong City and Shellharbour City Councils took on this responsibility in October 2013, often with funding and technical assistance from the NSW Government Department of Planning and Environment (DPE) coast and estuary management program, and since then regular reports on the results have been issued.
+Wollongong City and Shellharbour City Councils took on this responsibility in October 2013, often with funding and technical assistance from the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW) coast and estuary management program, and since then regular reports on the results have been issued.
 These reports have considerable detailed analysis and show that there can be spatial and temporal variation in water quality, with season and weather patterns (particularly rainfall) having a major influence.
-This report covers the monitoring period from May 2022 to April 2023 and focusses on those measurements that are especially important for assessing the lake condition for its ecosystem health and recreational use.
+This report covers the monitoring period from May 2023 to April 2024 and focusses on those measurements that are especially important for assessing the lake condition for its ecosystem health and recreational use.

-This report has been developed to accompany the 2022-23 Lake Illawarra Estuary Health Report Card and provides the technical information on how the Report card scores are calculated as well as more detail on the results.
+This report has been developed to accompany the 2023-24 Lake Illawarra Estuary Health Report Card and provides the technical information on how the Report card scores are calculated as well as more detail on the results.